Venkatesh-Ankola/AGCP-CICD/README.md

 8. Push the updated code to the GitHub repository, triggering the Cloud Build and Cloud Deploy processes.

-   If you encounter any confusion, please refer to the [Video](https://youtu.be/L_1qbt-Iii0?feature=shared) linked at the beginning of the blog.
+   If you encounter any confusion, please refer to the [Video](https://youtu.be/L_1qbt-Iii0?feature=shared) linked at the beginning of the blog...